Silence2107/Rotochemical-heating-manager/_sources/getting_started/first_run.md

 `--help` invokes manual message for all standardized RHM programs.

-To finally see whether physics is in order on your machine, this binary (at least the way it is provided) must be supplied with inputfile.
+To finally see whether physics is in order on your machine, this binary (most of the time) must be supplemented with inputfile.
 Let's run it by providing the one under <span style="color:blue">_presupplied/Inputfile/RHMconfig.json_</span>:

 ```bash
 bin/project/M-R_diagram/m_r_diagram.out --inputfile presupplied/Inputfile/RHMconfig.json